 Here is a quick comparison List (I will break each of the features down below)

 This is pretty simple the income you from your services and the expenses that you spend on business related items.

 Profit & Loss

 A profit and loss is made up of your income minus expenses.
-However there are a few different types of income and expenses.
-For example if you recieve credit card rewards or interest from savings account that is other income.
+However, there are a few different types of income and expenses.
+For example, if you receive credit card rewards or interest from a savings account that is other income.
 If you had to pay penalties or fees for something those are other expenses.
-If you have to purchase goods that you resell or part you put together to create an item you sell those are cost of goods sold and should be in their own section of the profit and loss.
+If you have to purchase goods that you resell or part you put together to create an item you sell those are the cost of goods sold and should be in their own section of the profit and loss.
 QuickBooks will produce a complete profit and loss.

 QuickBooks can sync right to your business bank, credit card and loan accounts and download the activity and puts it in a sort of purgatory.
 You then go in and categorize the transactions and voila you’re done with a few clicks.

-If you purchase equipment for your business from camera’s to vehicles, computer furniture.
+If you purchase equipment for your business from cameras to vehicles, computer furniture.
 (The equipment you purchase depends on the type of business you run) all of the types of items are assets and need to be tracked on a balance sheet.
-The value of these items help create the dollar value your business is worth.
-These items all need to be tracked for deprecation on your taxes.
+The value of these items helps create the dollar value your business is worth.
+These items all need to be tracked for depreciation on your taxes.

 This is when you compare an account with the bank records line by line (done on a monthly basis) to be sure your records are accurate and nothing was missed.
 QBO has an awesome reconciliation tools to help you do just that.

 These are items you owe money on, maybe a loan or lease for some equipment, or a business vehicle loan or simply the balance of a business credit card.

 If you are an LLC or Sole Proprietor you are not allowed to pay yourself payroll.
 The only way you can pay yourself is via an Owner’s Draw.
 This goes on the balance sheet and plays into the overall equity.